-What is a Milestone Plan and what elements does it contain?
+What is a Milestone Plan?

-The arrangement of milestones in projects
+Milestone plan – the arrangement of milestones in projects

 Milestones define and structure projects.
 A milestone plan is a frequently used tool in project management and displays the milestones of one or more projects in chronological order.
 Its clear visualisation makes it easy to understand and highlights events of particular significance.
 In the course of a milestone trend analysis, it enables the monitoring of project progress and the early detection of deadline delays.